 - Entrepreneurship and Innovation Management

-Digital Engineering investigates and develops approaches and strategies to provide effective procedures and reliable processes for the entire life cycle of digital systems.
-It is not only focused on technical artifacts that are subhject of analysis, design, implementation, testing, and operation of digital systems, but also on corresponding development processes, the participating stakeholders, the needs and requirements for the system, the overall evolution of the system throughout its lifetime, and its integration into real-world processes, tasks, and economic as well as social contexts.
+Digital Engineering investigates and develops approaches and strategies to provide effective methods and reliable processes for the entire life cycle of digital systems.
+It focuses not only on the technical artifacts that are the subject of analysis, design, implementation, testing, and operation of digital systems, but also on the corresponding development processes, the stakeholders involved, the needs and requirements for the system, the overall evolution of the system throughout its life, and its integration into real-world processes, tasks, and economic and social contexts.